CreativeInquiry/ARP-2600/README.md

 - Verify all internal solder connections using patch cables, sockets, and VOM.
 - Tune.
 - Replace mains line with line that can be disconnected/replaced, plug existing ARP socket that is a shock hazard.
+- Add DB9 connector that works with current CV voltage ranges.
+ARP used 0-15V from the keyboard for some values while everyone else used lower high voltages, usually 0-10V.

 ### <a name="known_issues"></a> Known issues with the ARP 2600 at the STUDIO